kamal-sharma-de/pyspark/README.md

 Problem 7: Design a single Spark program to perform an ELT process with complex user-defined transformations, data optimization, and potential performance tuning.

 Problem 8: Generate a PySpark code to mask the first 12 digits of a 16-digit credit card number and display only the last 4 digits.(CreditCardMasking.py)

+Problem 9: Develop a performant PySpark data pipeline that reads data, applies a user-defined transformation on a specific column.
+(SentimentScore.py)